 3. Do Not Touch the Meat

-Like allowing cold meat to rest on the counter, continue to abide by the "hands off" approach.
+Like allowing cold meat to rest on the counter, continue to abide by the "hands-off" approach.
 And the fewer times you flip, the better the outcome.

 4. Buy a Meat Thermometer

-Buying a meat thermometer can gauge the temperature of the meat, doing so by placing it in the center or the thickest part of the cut for the most accurate reading.
+Buying a meat thermometer can gauge the temperature of the meat.
+Place the thermometer in the center or the thickest part of the cut for the most accurate reading.

-5. Rest the Meat
+5. Rest the Meat for Max Results

-llow the meat to sit undisturbed and unsliced for about 10 minutes after cooking.
+Allow the meat to sit undisturbed and unsliced for about 10 minutes after cooking.

 Especially if serving and entertaining, keep the menu selections simple.
 This grants you more time to spend with loved ones rather than slaving in the kitchen or over the hot grill!